City of Santa Clara

 Temporary Holding Facility

-The Santa Clara Police Department operates two Temporary Holding Facilities; one at the Police Building and another at Levi's Stadium (on event days).
-This allows Police Officers to process and temporarily house individuals that have been arrested, instead of booking them at the Santa Clara County Jail.
-The Temporary Holding Facility is regularly inspected by a number of controlling agencies.
+The Santa Clara Police Department operates two Temporary Holding Facilities, one at the Police Building, and one at Levi's Stadium on event days.
+These facilities allow officers to process and temporarily hold arrestees, instead of booking them at the county jail.
+They are regularly inspected by oversight agencies.

 Traffic Unit

-The Traffic Unit has authorized staffing of one Sergeant, ten Motorcycle Officers, one Traffic Investigator and two Community Service Officers.
-Their primary duties are to respond to enforce traffic laws, respond to collisions, investigate major injury accidents and fatalities.
-The Community Services Officers are responsible for the enforcement of parking violations.
-This team works closely with the City's Traffic Engineering Department to solve traffic issues.
+The Santa Clara Police Department’s Traffic Unit is dedicated to reducing injury-related collisions through engineering, education, and enforcement.
+The Unit is staffed with several Motorcycle Officers, a Traffic Investigator and Community Service Officers.
+Their core responsibilities include enforcing traffic laws, responding to collisions, and investigating major injury and fatal accidents.
+Community Services Officers primarily handle the enforcement of parking regulations.
+This team works closely with the City's Traffic Engineering Department to address and resolve traffic related concerns throughout the community.

 Report citizen traffic issues.